linuxdeepin/deepin-manual/manual-assets/professional/deepin-deb-installer/en_US/index.md

 ### Run Package Installer

-You can run Package Installer as follows:
+You can open Package Installer as follows:

 - Double click a .deb package to run.
 - Click the icon of Package Installer from Launcher to run.